atata-framework/atata.io/_includes/getting-started/usage.md

-Lat's create a simple test automation project example with a test for [Sign In](https://demo.atata.io/signin) page.
+Let's create a simple web UI test automation project example with a test for [Sign In](https://demo.atata.io/signin) page.